CorySmith97/c_engine/README.md

 dont run zig fmt.
 I have some custom formatting things that I much prefer over the defaults zig formatting.

+## Thoughts

+I like the idea of very procedural code.
+Think heavy c style for everything.
+Im not perfect at doing this as I still make heavy use of namespaces and methods attached to a struct.
+However I think it is better to generally have  data types and functions that change that data.

 ## Editor Settings (config_editor.json)

 ``` json